 Just as anti-inflammatory or pain medication helps deal with the initial symptoms of a hand or wrist injury and a splint or cast helps the bones heal properly in the intermediate term, physical therapy is essential to regain functionality as quickly and fully as possible in the long term.
 At JAG-ONE Physical Therapy, we are New York, New Jersey, and Pennsylvania’s regional experts in hand and wrist PT – contact us today, schedule your initial appointment to start your hand or wrist fracture recovery, or learn more about how our physical therapists treat such fractures below.

-Causes of Foot and Ankle Fractures
+Symptoms of Hand and Wrist Fractures

-Treatment for Foot/Ankle Fractures
+Treatment for Hand and Wrist Fractures

 At JAG-ONE Physical Therapy, we help people who suffer hand or wrist fractures recover with customized plans that can include certified hand therapy, occupational therapy to adapt to the use of orthotics, pre- and post-operative physical therapy if surgery is necessary, and much more.

 See a Physical Therapist to Treat Your Hands and Wrists

 If you’re ready to begin rehabilitating after fracturing a hand or wrist bone, JAG-ONE PT has convenient clinic locations throughout the NY, NJ, and PA area.
 Contact us or schedule your initial appointment today and we can help you start on your hand or wrist healing journey.